Utilities¶

 - y:

-vector, representing class labels that correspond to data points inX
+n x 1vector, representing class labels that correspond to data points inX. - X:

 OUTPUTS: